 Judges and barristers in a number of courts wear special traditional clothing (consisting of a wig and gown and other elements of clothing) when appearing in court.
 In addition to the wig and gown, barristers also wear a bar jacket, wing collar and neck bands (a short white necktie, also called a jabot).
 This traditional clothing, known as court dress, dates from formal gentleman’s attire worn in England in the 18th century.
 Solicitors in NSW are not permitted to wear special court dress when they are appearing in court.

 There are many variations in court dress.
-The particular type of clothing worn depends on the court concerned, and the status of the judge or the barrister, and the type of proceedings - the NSW Bar Association has a guide to court attire.
+The particular type of clothing worn depends on the court concerned, the status of the judge or the barrister, and the type of proceedings.
 For example, judges of the Court of Appeal of New South Wales wear red robes and long (‘full-bottomed’) wigs.
 Magistrates wear black robes but generally not wigs (except on particular formal occasions).
 Barristers wear black robes and shorter wigs.
 Senior barristers are known as ‘Senior Counsel’ and wear robes made of silk, while junior barristers wear gowns of wool, cotton or polyester.
 Senior Counsel wear a different (longer) wig on ceremonial occasions from that which is worn by other barristers.
 In NSW before 1993, Senior Counsel were known as Queen’s Counsel (QC), and were appointed by the NSW Governor.
 Senior Counsel are now appointed by the NSW Bar Association.